Knowledge base

 - You can make a template for all the addresses of your Mail Service.

-- If you use an email software/client configured in POP, in parallel with Mail Infomaniak, the messages sorted into folders will no longer be downloaded by your application because the POP protocol only retrieves the messages that are in your main inbox.
-To view the sorted messages, it will be necessary to use the IMAP protocol or Mail only.
+- If you use a software/email client configured in POP, in parallel with Mail Infomaniak, the messages classified in folders will no longer be downloaded by your application because the POP protocol only retrieves the messages that are in your main inbox.
+To view the classified messages, it will be necessary to use the IMAP protocol or Mail only.

 Access the rules from the Infomaniak Web Mail app